Recognize Intent

 }

-So we can reply according to the intent.type
+So we can reply according to the intent.type at handleChat.

 Recognition Providers

-, you can see the IntentRecognizer
+At src/app.ts, you can see the IntentRecognizer is implemented

-by RegexRecognition
+by RegexRecognition module:

 import recognitionData from './recognitionData';